camp-lab-tud/camp-lab-website/team/index.md

 {% include section.html background="images/background.png" dark=true %}
 Our mission is to push the boundaries of composite materials and advanced manufacturing.
 We actively welcome fresh ideas and novel perspectives and are committed to training the next generation of researchers.
 Learn more about our open positions and available MSc thesis projects.
-{% include button.html icon="fa-solid fa-handshake-angle" text="Join us!" link="open-positions" style="button" %}
+{% include button.html icon="fa-solid fa-handshake-angle" text="Join us!" link="opportunities" style="button" %}

 {% include section.html %}